 2. HPV is common.
 The human papillomavirus (HPV) is the main cause of cervical cancer.
 Most sexually active individuals have HPV at some point.
 At any time, there are approximately 79 million people in the U.S. with HPV.

 3. Cervical cancer is the easiest gynecologic cancer to prevent with regular screening tests and follow-up.
 There are two tests that can either help prevent cervical cancer or find it early: a Pap test and an HPV test.
 A Pap test looks for precancers and cell changes on the cervix.
 HPV tests find the virus and help healthcare providers know which women are at the highest risk for cervical cancer.
 A Pap/HPV co-test is recommended for women 30 and over.

 4. It can take weeks, months, or years after exposure to HPV before symptoms develop or the virus is detected.
 This is why it is usually impossible to determine when or from whom HPV may have been contracted.

-But vaccination can help prevent HPV and the cases of cancer, genital warts and other health problems it can cause.
+Vaccination can help prevent HPV and the cases of cancer, genital warts, and other health problems it can cause.
 To work best, the vaccine must be given in two or three doses over a six-month period.
-It should also be given long before a young person is sexually active, according to CDC.
+It should also be given long before a young person is sexually active, according to the CDC.
 The CDC recommends it for all girls and boys ages 11 or 12.